-All City of Auburn offices will begin to return to regular operations in a phased approach beginning May 20 through June 1.
-All public lobbies will have hand sanitizer.
-Those engaging in close-contact transactions are encouraged to wear masks.
-Social distancing, continual hand washing/hand sanitizing and plexiglass installation are examples of measures that will be put in place for the protection of citizens and employees.
-Employees will be provided with cleaning supplies and will clean areas after use.
+All City of Auburn offices will began to return to regular operations in a phased approach May 20 through June 1.
+All public lobbies have hand sanitizer, and those engaging in close-contact transactions are encouraged to wear masks.
+Social distancing, continual hand washing/hand sanitizing and plexiglass installation are examples of measures that have been put in place for the protection of citizens and employees.
+Employees are disinfecting high-contact surfaces after use.

 The public is encouraged to continue conducting business with the City through all electronic means possible, including online applications, email, social media and phone.